Why Tradition Still Matters in the Age of Innovation

 ANZAC Day – It’s one of the few national traditions observed in our relatively still-young nation.
 It’s a truly iconic Australian tradition that has steadfastly held strong over several generations.
 Each year, local ceremonies around the country remind us that the ANZAC Day message is a powerful and unifying one.
 It does make you stop, take stock, and be thankful to generations before ours and the country we live in today.

 Back to the office post Anzac Day though the previous day’s focus on “tradition” – remembrance, legacy, gratitude, history, age – fades quickly into the blur of more modern-day digital pressures.
 Why?
-Because these are not necessarily values that businesses believe they need to uphold in the quick-or-the-dead era of digital transformation.
+Because these are not necessarily values that businesses believe they need to uphold in the quick-or-the-dead era of innovation.
 Heck, these are probably words that the majority of business leaders actively avoid using with our teams and clients.

 In fact, terms like tradition, legacy, history and age, actually feel pretty counter-intuitive to concepts we might be trying to drive, such as transformation, change, progress, innovation.